Reliable Fire Damage Restoration and Smoke Cleanup Services Queensland

 During a fire and due to the nature of the materials within the built environment, smoke from incomplete combustion can affect structural components as a result of acidic attack on sensitive components.
-Moisture vapour emitted during combustion as a gas often condenses on cold surfaces, such as concrete, metal and also contents and equipment.
+Moisture vapor emitted during combustion as a gas often condenses on cold surfaces, such as concrete, metal and also contents and equipment.

 The smoke contamination present may be wet, greasy, dry and contains many residual contaminants as a result of the varying types of materials burning.
 Following an internal structure fire or an external bushfire, especially those where plastics, synthetic materials, electronics, or PVC have burned, extremely hazardous and carcinogenic chemicals are created.
 One chemical, in particular, dioxin, is considered by some, to be one of the most toxic chemicals known to man.